 Once Council approves the guiding principles and permit rate framework, staff will proceed to prepare specific permit rate models, their associated financial implications, as well as implementation strategies and timeline.
-These models will be reported back to the Economic Development and Parks Committee on November 15, 2004.
+These models will be reported back to the Economic Development and Parks Committee in November 2004.